BIOL3111MtA2024/WildYeastGrowth/README.md

 Processed data in formats for long-term storage.

 ### Code

 Scripts for processing raw data into cleaned data, outside derived code, and user derived code.
 A folder OldR is used to store outdated code.
 Typically organize .Rmd in modules; Import; Tidy; Process saving .Rds out of each step.

+This .Rmd imports Molecular Device Absorbance data, with data reorganized into columns labelled by treatment.

 ### Docs